Skip to contents

 Take a quick look at the results.

-Quickly visualize results using R’s base plot function, this is a quick way to look at results however for more user control over the figures we recommend using ggplot2.
+Visualize results using R’s base plot function.
+This is a quick way to look at results, but for more user control over the figures we recommend using ggplot2.

 plot(MENDsens_out)